Pagleaazam

 Pagleaazam is a 2020 Indian Hindi-language comedy film directed by Vikas P Kavthekar and APS Raghuvanshi starring Aditya Pratap Singh and Sonia Sharma.
 It was produced by Aditya Pratap Singh, Ram Agnihotri and Prakhyata Singh.
 The film was theatrically released in India on 31 January 2020.

+Plot

+Pagleaazam is an uproarious comedy that follows the misadventures of three men who find themselves unceremoniously dumped by the same girl.
+However, their world takes a sudden and unexpected twist when Rahul crosses paths with Ishita, leading to a whirlwind of events that throws their lives into delightful disarray, leaving them trapped in a whirlwind of their own comedic chaos.